Fayette Electric Cooperative’s office will be closed Friday, April 3, in observance of Good Friday.

 To report a power outage, please call Fayette Electric Cooperative Inc. at either of the following numbers:

-When a call is received to report an outage, our outage management system uses your telephone number or account number to identify the account and location without power.
-When power is lost, most do not know their account number by memory and therefore use their phone number when reporting an outage to the automated system.
-It is essential to keep your phone number and email address current on your account for ease of reporting the outage with the automated system and for receiving notifications.
+When a call or text is received to report an outage, our outage management system uses your telephone number or account number to identify the location without power.
+When power is lost, most do not remember their account number and therefore use their phone number when reporting an outage to the automated system.
+It is essential to keep your phone number and email address current on your account to report the outage through the automated system and to receive notifications.

 So, if you’ve changed your phone number lately, give us a call at (979) 968-3181 or log into your SmartHub® account and click “Contact Us” to update your records.
 Current e-mail addresses are also important if we need to contact you.
 It may save you some time and frustration later.